ArcanaFramework/arcana/docs/source/data_model.rst

             └── bold_rest

+Datasets are referenced in the CLI by the nickname of the store the dataset belongs to (i.e. as saved by the `arcana store add`, see :ref:`Stores`) appened by '//' and then the name of the project ID/path, e.g.
-Datasets can be defined via the API using the :meth:`.DataStore.dataset` method.
+``xnat-central//MYXNATPROJECT``.
+Alternatively dataset objects can be created via the API using the :meth:`.DataStore.dataset` method.
 For example, to define a new dataset corresponding to the XNAT project ID *MYXNATPROJECT*

 .. code-block:: python

     xnat_dataset = xnat_store.dataset(id='MYXNATPROJECT')

-For stores that support datasets with arbitrary tree structures (e.g. file-system directories), the hierarchy of layers in the data tree needs to be provided (see :ref:`data_spaces`).
+For stores that support datasets with arbitrary tree structures (e.g. file-system directories), the "data space" and the hierarchy of layers in the data tree needs to be provided.
+Data spaces are explained in more detail in :ref:`data_spaces`, but for the majority of datasets in the medical imaging field, the `arcana.data.spaces.medimage.Clinical` space will be appropriate.

 .. code-block:: python